macbuse/macbuse.github.io/PROG/index.md

 I won't be using the Moodle page so much as it is not easy to update unlike GitHub.

+Here is the [first notebook](./lists.ipynb) I've prepared - you should go through it once you have installed JuPyTer (see below).

+---

 Please watch the videos.
 You can learn a lot from them.
 There will not be so much reading but there will be a lot of watching.
 To begin with the videos will be mostly in french but some subjects are only really explained well in english.

 I suppose you know how to ask Google to translate this page in french.

 ## Installing Anaconda